sonaljk/MongoDB_Training/MongoDB-SpringBoot-Lab.md

 1. Run the `FinanceApplication` class.
 2. Open the OpenAPI endpoint - http://localhost:8080/swagger-ui/index.html
-3. Test the endpoints GET /api/transactions/{accountId}/balance
+3. Test the endpoints GET /api/transactions/{accountId}/balance (accountId - A5004)
 4. Check that return status is 200 and check that amount

 ---